dashohoxha/killercoda-scenarios/linux-cli/part3/step3.md

 A _process_ is a program that is being executed by the system.
 Linux is a _multitasking_ system, which means that it can run many processes at the same time.
-Actually, if there is only one processor, only one process can be executed as a certain time.
-However the Linux kernel can switch quickly between different processes, allowing each of them to run for a short time, and because this happens very fast it gives the impression that all the programs run in parallel.
+Actually, if there is only one processor, only one process can be executed at a certain time.
+However the Linux kernel can switch quickly between different processes, allowing each of them to run for a short time, and because this happens very fast, it gives the impression that all the programs are running in parallel.

 A process in Linux is started by another process, so each process has a parent and may have some children.
 Only the `init` process does not